BANKING AS ART

 A recent paper by FRANÇOIS CLAVEAU and JÉRÉMIE DION applies quantitative methods to the historical study of central banks, demonstrating the transition of central banking from an "esoteric art" to a science, the growth of economics research within central banking institutions, and the corresponding rise in the dominance of central banks in the field of monetary economics.
 From the paper:

 "We study one type of organization, central banks, and its changing relationship with economic science.
 Our results point unambiguously toward a growing dominance of central banks in the specialized field of monetary economics.
 Central banks have swelling research armies, they publish a growing share of the articles in specialized scholarly journals, and these articles tend to have more impact today than the articles produced outside central banks."

-ht to the always-excellent Beatrice Cherrier who highlighted this work in a brief thread and included some visualizations, including this one showing the publishing rate of central banking researchers:
+ht to the always-excellent Beatrice Cherrier who highlighted this work in a brief thread popup: yes and included some visualizations, including this one showing the publishing rate of central banking researchers:

 - Via both Cherrier and the paper, a brief Economist article on the crucial significance of the central banking conference in Jackson Hole, hosted by the Federal Reserve Bank of Kansas City: "Davos for central bankers."
-Link.
-(And link to an official history of the conference.)
+Link popup: yes.
+(And link popup: yes to an official history of the conference.)